bratv/SauerStats/README.md

 # SauerStats
-An desktop app to follow player and server stats of the game called Sauerbraten.
+A desktop app to follow player and server stats of the game called Sauerbraten.

 This is a java project of mine where I use an udp connection to a Sauerbraten game server.
 You send a certain message to the server to get certain data back from it.
 The app shows this data to the user in the form of a JTable, where each column is supposed to sort the data acordingly to what the user is interested in.